prl-mushr/mushr-website/content/tutorials/noetic_quickstart.md

 duration: 30
 featured: false  # whether this is listed at / (must also be top 6 by weight).
 active: true     # whether this is listed at /tutorials/
-draft: false      # whether Hugo considers this a draft
+draft: true      # whether Hugo considers this a draft
 weight: 2     # 2 = intro tutorial 3 = anything else
 ---